-5.8 Laws that establish independent bodies to act in the public interest
+5.7 Laws that establish independent bodies to act in the public interest

-Sometimes laws are passed to establish bodies that are aimed at supporting constitutional democracy and the public interest more generally, such as a public protector, public ombudsman, human rights commission and an independent electoral authority.
-While not directly established to assist the media, these bodies can, and often do, play important roles in protecting the media from governmental harassment, or in supporting the media generally by encouraging access to information or freedom of expression.
-These bodies can play particularly crucial roles during election periods.
+Sometimes laws are passed to establish bodies that are aimed at supporting constitutional democracy and the public interest more generally, such as a public protector, public ombudsman, human rights commission or independent electoral authority.
+While not directly established to assist the media, these bodies can and often do play important roles in protecting the media from governmental harassment, or in supporting the media generally by encouraging access to information or freedom of expression.
+These bodies can play a particularly crucial role during election periods.